-IG POSSIBLE PROBLEMS Signs and symptoms What to do -Bleeding -The stoma is fragile and can bleed easily, especially immediately after it is created. -It is normal to see a few drops of blood, especially when cleaning. -Slight bleeding may be caused by hypergranulation (see below) or too much movement of the tube (e.g., physical activity, coughing, tube not tight enough, or pulling on the tube).
-If heavy bleeding comes from the stoma or the stomach fluid contains blood, STOP feeding and seek immediate emergency medical attention. -Redness, irritation -Keep skin dry and clean (cleanse daily). -Burning sensation -Use a dryer on low heat to dry thoroughly. -DO NOT apply antibiotic ointment or cream. -Keep a 5 mm (1/4 inch) gap between the skin and the stopper (if there is one). -If leakage is noted: -Apply a topical barrier cream (e.g., zinc, dimethicone), and reapply as necessary to cover the redness. -Follow the recommendations below for "leaks". lf the redness persists, connect with your contact person. -Heavy leakage of fluid around the sto- -It is normal to have small amounts of yellow-green coloured discharge; it might become dry and crusted to the tube. ma -If the leakage is significant, check the tube and valve for cracks or breaks. -If the tube or valve is broken, the tube must be changed. -Slow down the feeding rate according to the advice of your dietician. -Gently pull on the tube until there is resistance to ensure it sits nicely on the stomach wall. -Avoid friction and tube movement using a securement device (adjust the stopper or apply tape). -Ensure the tube does not pull to one side but should come straight out of the belly (at 90°). -Check the balloon (if the tube has one): -If the amount of water is less than usual, empty the balloon and insert the correct amount as per manufacturer.
-If the leakage persists, reach out to your contact person.
+Signs and symptoms What to do -Bleeding -The stoma is fragile and bleeds easily, especially immediately after it is createdIt is normal to see a few drops of blood, especially when cleaningSlight bleeding may be caused by hypergranulation (see below) or too much movement of the tube (e.g., sports activity, strong coughing, tube not tight enough, or child pulling on the tube).
+If heavy bleeding comes from the stoma or stomach fluid contains blood; Stop feeding and seek immediate emergency room attention. -Redness, irritation -Burning sensation -Keep skin dry and clean (cleanse daily). -Use a dryer on low heat to dry thoroughly. -DO NOT apply antibiotic ointment or cream. -Keep a 5 mm (1/4 inch) gap between the skin and the stopper (if there is one). -In the presence of leakage: -Apply topical barrier products (e.g., zinc, dimethicone), and reapply as necessary to cover redness. -Follow the recommendations below for "leaks".
+If the redness persists, reach your contact person. -Heavy leakage of fluid around the stoma -It is normal to have small amounts of yellow-green colored discharge; it might become crusted and stick to the tubeIf the leakage is significant, check the tube and valve for cracks or breaks. -If the tube or valve is broken, the tube must be changedSlow down the feeding speed according to the advice of your dieticianGently pull on the tube until there is resistance to ensure it sits well on the stomach wallAvoid friction and tube movement by using a securement device (adjust the stopper or use tape)Make sure that the tube does not pull to the sides and that it comes straight out of the belly (at 90°)Check the balloon (if the tube has one): -If the amount of water is less than usual, empty the balloon and insert the correct amount as per manufacturer.
+If the leakage persists, reach your contact person.